 To ensure opt-in and keep your feedback process moving along, you can send many different types of emails to your users through your Small Improvements account.

 To make things easy on your team, we made it a priority to have plenty of direct emails that include action item messaging (“click here to do this,” etc.).
 Since admin flexibility is one of our calling cards, the default wording of all those email notifications is completely customizable.

 You can change the wording of each email sent from your Small Improvements account, adjust the signature, or disable any email templates you don’t wish to use.

-You will find the management screen for all your emails by navigating to your Administration tab, and clicking into the “Emails” button.
+You will find the management screen for all your emails by navigating to your Settings page and clicking the “Emails” button.

 At the top, you’ll see the option to edit your email sender name and add a custom email signature.
 If you add an email signature, it will be applied to all the emails sent from your Small Improvements account.

 Note that emails edited from your Administration page are set at an account level.
 These edits will remain in effect for every cycle you create.